Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 It is common to spend time wondering what you have done to be selected for redundancy.
 However, redundancy is not a personal attack against you, it is not the same as being fired, and it is not a punishment.

-Redundancy can occur in several situations, the most common being:
+Redundancy can occur in several situations, the most common described below.

 - The employer’s business, or a department in the company, has been terminated